erichlof/DeepSpacePad/README.md

 * I want to explore melodic automatic composition rather than just harmonies.
 This is much more difficult to make convincing though.
 * I might start with a Wind Chime type machine that randomly plays pleasing tones, then I'll try to refine this process to have more organization in the composition.
 * Develop different rhythm generation algorithms and combine this with the harmony and melody making process.
 * Eventually, way down the line, have the entire film score-type music composing process automated.
-Realistically, I don't know how far I can take this artistically, but it's fun to think about and explore! :-)
+Being realistic, I don't know how far I can take this artistically, but it's fun to think about and explore! :-)